Unite the Right rally: Heaphy report

-Responses by organizers' and alt-right personalities
+Responses by organizers and alt-right personalities

 On the afternoon of August 13, Unite the Right organizer Jason Kessler attempted to hold a press conference in front of Charlottesville City Hall, but was forced to abandon the conference after being attacked by an angry crowd.
 One man reportedly either punched or attempted to punch Kessler, and a woman tackled Kessler as he was trying to leave the scene.
 Police came to Kessler's aid and escorted him from the area.
 Hundreds of people shouted "shame" at Kessler and "say her name" (referring to Heather Heyer, the woman killed the day before).
 Before ending the short news conference Kessler stated: "I disavow any political violence and what happened yesterday was tragic."
 He later posted videos online in which he blamed the city for the violence and death.
 One man was charged with misdemeanor assault and battery for allegedly spitting on Kessler during the news conference.

 Speaking in an interview on the morning of the rally, former Ku Klux Klan Grand Wizard David Duke called the protests "a turning point for the people of this country.
 We are determined to take our country back.
 We're going to fulfill the promises of Donald Trump.
-That’s why we voted for Donald Trump, because he said he’s going to take our country back."
+That's why we voted for Donald Trump, because he said he's going to take our country back."
 Following Trump's initial comments made three days after the rally, Duke tweeted, "Thank you President Trump for your honesty & courage to tell the truth about #Charlottesville & condemn the leftist terrorists in BLM/Antifa."
+The Daily Stormer wrote of Trump's response, "He didn't attack us....
+No condemnation at all.
+When asked to condemn, he just walked out of the room.
+Really, really good.
+God bless him."

 Spencer, who was scheduled to speak at the Unite the Right event, said he was not responsible for the violence, and he blamed counterprotesters and police.

 On August 17, White House Chief Strategist Steve Bannon, former editor of Breitbart News, the "platform for the alt-right", made an unsolicited call to the editor of The American Prospect.
 When the editor asked him about the "ugly white nationalism epitomized by the racist violence in Charlottesville and Trump's reluctance to condemn it," Bannon said that ethno-nationalists were losers and a fringe element played up too much by the media.